The "burning souls" of CGB spent many hours reevaluating the community vision, mission, and values as well as the membership process.

 Second offering of Senior Cohousing Cohort Study Group 1

+In January 2022, CGB presented Study Group 1.
 Based on Charles Duratt's groundbreaking The Senior Cohousing Handbook, the study group helps members get to know one another and explore the various issues that are central to the development of a successful senior cohousing neighborhood.
-Co-led this winter for CGB by long-time member Joyce Duncan, a trained and experienced facilitator, and Kathy Sirota, relationship therapist, group members are going deep together into the challenges and advantages of aging in community.
+Study Group 1 was conducted for the second time during the existence of CGB and will be conducted again in the future as the group grows

-Two Sunday evenings a month for five months, in small groups and in the group as a whole, participants explore questions such as:
+In small groups and in the group as a whole, participants explored questions such as: